+The series has received an enthusiastic acceptance by the scientific and engineering community, and is continuously receiving an increasing number of high-quality proposals from both academia and industry.
 The current Series Editor is Professor S.G.
 Tzafestas, National Technical University of Athens, Greece.
 He is assisted by an Editorial Advisory Board who help to select the most interesting and cutting edge manuscripts for the series.

 Indexed by SCOPUS, Google Scholar and SpringerLink.